 “She was a dim, unobtrusive girl.
 One might conjecture that she had been afraid to grow up, lest the change should attract attention to her […] The fact that she went nowhere, met nobody but her mother’s friends, and lived in a world of her own imagination had suspended her in the most awkward stage of adolescence for quite three superfluous years.”

 It is a visit from locum doctor Peter which spurs her into action.
 His half-baked ideas about psychology means he seduces timid female patients to cheer them up, not noticing the heartbreak and disappointment he causes when he fails to follow thorough on the fantasies he has encouraged.
 He is not cruel or vindictive, but he is vain and self-centred:

 “His dislike of hurting anyone was entirely genuine, as traits which people use for effect often are; and from this it followed that if anyone insisted on being hurt by him, he found the injury hard to forgive.”

 Elsie thinks the drama of running away will bring her and Peter together.
-When she finds Leo, her sister is living on a houseboat on the Thames outside London, with the lovely Helen.
-Leo dresses boyishly and writes Westerns for a living; to the reader it is entirely obvious how Leo is living her life but Elsie never realises what her sister’s sexuality is.
+When she finds Leo, her sister is dressing boyishly, writing Westerns and living on a houseboat on the Thames outside London, with the lovely Helen.
+To the reader it is entirely obvious how Leo is living her life but Elsie never realises what her sister’s sexuality is.
 The Friendly Young Ladies is quite progressive in its portrayal of how sexuality is not fixed, and how being gay is not a source of torture and self-loathing (it was written as an antidote to The Well of Loneliness):